Intro to Data Science

 • Allows you to do something else while the code iterates itself!

-• This method is named “for loop”
+• This method is called a “for loop

 Loop Syntax